-“We don’t have anything to prevent the disease or the progression of this disease over time, but exercising and maintaining a healthy weight are the best chance to reduce your risk factors,” says Dr. Najia Shakoor, a rheumatologist and researcher at Rush University Medical Center in Chicago.
+“We don’t have anything to prevent the disease or the progression of this disease [arthritis] over time, but exercising and maintaining a healthy weight are the best chance[s] to reduce your risk factors,” says Dr. Najia Shakoor, a rheumatologist and researcher at Rush University Medical Center in Chicago.

 “Anybody over the age of 40 probably has some osteoarthritis, though it may not yet be causing symptoms,” says Dr. Benjamin Schwartz, a rheumatologist at Washington University School of Medicine in St. Louis.
 “Most of what we see is low back and neck pain.
 We see a lot of hip and knee pain as well.
-Hands, shoulders and toes can also become arthritic.”
+Hands, shoulders, and toes can also become arthritic.”

-Next, move and stretch your spine, hips, knees, ankles and toes.
-This should only take ~15 minutes to get the synovial fluid flowing.
-If you don’t have time to do your whole body, just move the joints that hurt or are stiff.
+Next, move and stretch your spine, hips, knees, ankles, and toes.
+This should only take about 15 minutes to get the synovial fluid flowing.
+If you don’t have time to do your whole body, then just move the joints that hurt or are stiff.